joeysantia/etch-a-sketch/README.md

 # etch-a-sketch

 This is an etch-a-sketch made with JavaScript, HTML, and CSS.
 This was an exercise in event listeners, DOM manipulation, and prompts.
+The etch-a-sketch allows for custom grid dimensions, a random-color mode, and an erase mode.

 NOTE: due to Git errors, previous versions of this project were lost.
 This version was originally uploaded on February 15th.